Mitesh0101/MongoDB/README.md

-# 🍃 MongoDB 101: The Casual Guide
+# 🍃 MongoDB 101: The Guide

 Hey!
 Ready to master MongoDB?
 It's a NoSQL document database, which basically means it stores data as JSON-like documents.
 Flexible, fast, and pretty fun once you get the hang of it.